roman-milk/roman-milk.github.io/meet-claudia-a-real-slut.md

+===

- ****** Meet Claudia, A Real Slut ****** byNonStopFunGuy© That night was sort of the night I look back as the beginning of being a total slut.
+That night was sort of the night I look back as the beginning of being a total slut.
 I now seduce and fuck pretty much anyone I want.
 Usually I tell Dave, especially if I'm still horny, but not every time.
 I have four boyfriends, regular guys I fuck I mean, and Dave knows about three of them.
 The other - - well, he's pretty hot, a body-builder, I get so wet and have the best orgasms with him.
 I fuck him more than anyone, about two or three times a week, always during the daytime.
 His cock is so big, I cum from trying to squeeze my muscles around it.
 He's like 6 foot 5, he towers over me, I must look like a rag doll on him.
 Fuck he rams me so hard!
 So no, Dave doesn't know about him, he's my secret toy.
 When I fuck him, it definitely feels like I'm cheating, in a way.

  I guess the other time I felt I was "cheating" was this time I made Dave miss this important flight for work, and he doesn't know the reason was that I was getting fucked.
 I blamed it on my parents, so he hates them even more now than he used to.
 I was supposed to get to his office, drive him home to get him changed and packed, then off to the airport.
 Well, I was running around town about to go to his office, honestly, when this really hot guy started hitting on me at the bookstore.
 It was a fucking hot day out, I was wearing something fucking skimpy, and I could see him checking out my hair and ass and tits.
 I was thinking, Claudia just get his phone number you have to leave, but he offered to buy me an iced latte.
 I was like, that won't take long.
 One thing led to another, we were talking, he was staring at my chest, it was so fucking hot, he invited me back to his apartment to "cool off," and the whole time he was staring at my tits.
 I just wanted his dick so bad, it was aweful of me.
 I told myself, just blow him or something and leave.
 We got back to his apartment and almost as soon as we were in the door, we were making out, and I grabbed his crotch and gave him a blowjob in front of his door.
 Only, when he came on my face and tits, I didn't get up to leave, he carried me into his bedroom and started eating me.
 I wanted it so bad -- I just pulled my legs back and begged him to fuck me.
 When he was hard again, he shoved it in, and I came so fast, and we just kept fucking all afternoon, it was really good sex.
 I kept watching the clock, I was like 3 hours late but couldn't really stop, he was always cuddling me or kissing me if he wasn't fucking me.
 By the time Dave realized I wasn't coming to get him, he missed his flight and couldn't get a seat until the next morning.
 He was so fucking, fucking furious, as you can imagine, because he had to postpone an important meeting at his client.
 So I just lied, I said my parents were on the phone with me arguing with me to come back to Toronto (as they always do), they hate my lifestyle married to a non-Asian, in America, with a boob job.
 But they have NO idea, of course, if you get my meaning.
 I told Dave I couldn't get out of the argument, it was horrible.
 Dave took my side, swore off ever talking to my parents, and that was that.
 You know what's really bad?
 When Dave was out of town the next day, I went back to the guy's apartment, left him a message, and he called me and fucked me the next night.
 That all ended, when he started calling me telling me he loved me and shit?
 I told him I was married to a hot-shot lawyer (which is true), so stop bothering me, and he eventually did.